dave1010/clipea/README.md

     ?? install curl
     ?? compare README.md to my clipboard

+#### Custom Prompt

+You can customize your prompt by creating a prompt file in your home directory.

+    ~/.config/clipea/system-prompt.txt

+You might wanna start by copying the default prompt:

+    cp $(dirname $(readlink -f $(which clipea)))/system-prompt.txt ~/.config/clipea/system-prompt.txt

+Then edit `~/.config/clipea/system-prompt.txt` to your liking, but be aware that environment info is always added to the end of the prompt.

 ### ⤴️ Feedback and editing

 Just use your shell history by pressing the `<up>` arrow key.
 Your cursor will be at the end of